User-defined attributes in drawings

 User-defined attributes are used when the predefined object properties are not sufficient but more properties are needed.
 For example, comment, locked, and erection status are user-defined attributes.

 , make the definition of the user-defined attribute unique.
 This is because a user-defined attribute cannot have different definitions for different object types.
-In drawings, the user-defined attributes can be used in templates, Drawing List , and marks, for example.
+In drawings, the user-defined attributes can be used in templates, Document manager , and marks, for example.

 When you define new user-defined attributes

-When you define new user-defined attributes, create your own objects.inp file in the company, project or firm folderfolder that is used for storing Tekla Structures-related files customized for a particular organization
+When you define new user-defined attributes, you need to create your own objects.inp file in the company, project or firm folderfolder that is used for storing Tekla Structures-related files customized for a particular organization

 A Tekla Structures user can, for example, customize a company’s cloning templates and save them in a sub-folder located under the firm folder.
 After this, the customized cloning templates can be used in all projects carried out for the company.

 .
-After adding your own user-defined attributes, you need to use the Diagnose & Change Attribute Definitions tool to update the definitions in the model.
+After adding your own user-defined attributes, you need to use the Diagnose and change attribute definitions tool to update the definitions in the model.
 The object.inp files are merged so that if there are user-defined attributes in any of the files, they are displayed in the user interface.
 Tekla Structures merges the files in a way that eliminates duplicate attributes.
 If Tekla Structures encounters the same attribute name in different objects.inp files, the attribute from the first read objects.inp file will be used.